dspeyer/dspeyer.github.io/magic.md

 7. Hush: Sound is suppressed in the immediate vicinity of target object.
 Any listen checks by or about the target take -2X (cost: X)

 A manipulator uses its caster's BAB and skill ranks.

+Adjusted Air Resistance multiplies or divides the maximum speed of an object with fixed acceleration (e.g. a falling object) by sqrt(X), and therefore collision damage from that speed by X.  It also multiplies or divides the accelleration of a sailing vessel by X (no effect on top speed).

+An upward wind and a x2 air resistance will allow a human to briefly hover.

 Any ambiguities from the choice of skills are resolved in the caster's favor.